virtualizebrief/collection/realprint/readme.md

 Enterprise print solution taylored to Citrix Virtual App & Desktop deployments.
 Great for other setups and corporate wide deployment.

 ## [realprint-agent.ps1](realprint-agent.ps1)
 Endpoint agent for querying real print database and connecting printers.
 Call agent at user login and user reconnect in task scheduler running as current user.

-This does mean the user needs read permission to real print database.
+> note: user needs read permission to real print database.

 Performs the following:
 - Connect to real print database by endpoint name